3. API Reference¶

 The application can supply any function that adheres to the

-interface, to filter data that is retrieved by the get_w_filter operation.
-If the data matches the filter, the function returnstrue
+FooStreamFilterCallbackinterface, to filter data that is retrieved by the get_w_filter operation.
+If the data matches the filter, the function returnstrueand the data is added to thedata_valuesbuffer that is returned by the get_w_filter operation.
+Data that doesn’t match the filter is discarded.